hashicorp/vault-k8s/README.md

     an existing Kubernetes cluster.

   * A Docker image [`hashicorp/vault-k8s`](https://hub.docker.com/r/hashicorp/vault-k8s) is available.
 This can be used to manually run `vault-k8s` within a scheduled environment.

-  * Raw binaries are available in the [HashiCorp releases directory](https://releases.hashicorp.com/vault-k8s/).
-    These can be used to run `vault-k8s` directly or build custom packages.